-What benefits does the CPTPP provide to services exporters?
+What benefits does CPTPP provide to services exporters?

 Other CPTPP countries have committed to treating New Zealand services suppliers the same as their domestic services suppliers in a number of areas including professional, business, education, environmental, transportation and distribution services.

-Will the CPTPP constrain the government’s ability to fund public education?
+Will CPTPP constrain the government’s ability to fund public education?

-What benefits does the CPTPP provide in terms of government procurement?
+What benefits does CPTPP provide in terms of government procurement?

 New Zealand businesses will be able to compete for government procurement contracts in CPTPP countries on an equal footing with domestic suppliers.

-What will the CPTPP e-commerce chapter mean for data transfer and localisation rules?
+What will CPTPP e-commerce chapter mean for data transfer and localisation rules?